thegetty/artistryinbronze/content/conservation-and-analysis/43-vidovic.md

 Before assembly, the casting core was removed from all parts of the statue.
 The statue was joined in five phases: (1) the arms to the torso; (2) the complex leg area (first the right leg, then the left); (3) the pubic area and genitals; (4) soldering the head onto the neck; and (5) soldering the feet onto the plinth.
 Joins 1–3 were performed using a flow fusion welding technique in basins for legs and arms (secondary castings of bronze).
 All welding areas had to be repaired with multiple patches.

-All joins and repairs are now easily followed thanks to γ-radiography, the archeological drawings ([fig. 43.4](fig, 43.4)), and new X-ray images made by the C2RMF (complete frontal and profile views).[^5]
+All joins and repairs are now easily followed thanks to γ-radiography, the archeological drawings ([fig. 43.4a–c](#fig-43.4a)), and new X-ray images made by the C2RMF (complete frontal and profile views).[^5]

-{{< q-figure-group id="43.4a, 43.4b, 43.4c" grid="3" label="false" caption="Joining areas: (a) head, (b) right arm-torso, (c\) pubic area-torso-left leg.
-Archaeological drawing: K. J. Rončević, 2005 (HRZ)" >}}
+{{< q-figure-group id="43.4a, 43.4b, 43.4c" grid="3" grid-align="bottom" label="true" caption="**Figure 43.4a–c.** Joining areas: (a) head, (b) right arm-torso, (c\) pubic area-torso-left leg.
+Archaeological drawings: K. J. Rončević, 2005 (HRZ)" >}}

 This re-examination confirmed that the Croatian Apoxyomenos is a typical product of the Late Hellenistic period,[^6] though the original prototype is dated to the mid-fourth century BC according to stylistic features.[^7]

 ## New Sampling Campaign (2013–2015)

 Taking into consideration the previous metal analyses and our better understanding of the casting and welding techniques, we decided to perform additional analyses using ICP-AES.
-Seven new samples were taken by microdrilling ([fig. 43.5](#43.5)), some of them from the previously examined areas: 6 from primary castings (head, body, foot, pubic hair, decorated plinth, undecorated plinth) and 1 from a weld join (the pubic area onto the legs and the body area).
+Seven new samples were taken by microdrilling ([fig. 43.5a–c](#fig-43.5a)), some of them from the previously examined areas: 6 from primary castings (head, body, foot, pubic hair, decorated plinth, undecorated plinth) and 1 from a weld join (the pubic area onto the legs and the body area).

-{{< q-figure id="43.5" >}}
+{{< q-figure-group id="43.5a, 43.5b, 43.5c, 43.5d" grid="2" >}}

 Analyses were performed by ICP-AES at the C2RMF.
 About 20 mg of metal was taken for each sample (1 mm diameter, 10 mm deep) after eliminating most surface corrosion products.
 The drillings were carefully controlled under the stereomicroscope to avoid any corrosion product or dust.
 About 10 mg of the drillings were precisely weighed and digested in 5 ml aqua regia solution (hydrochloric and nitric acids).
 The solution was then nebulized in the argon plasma and 29 chemical elements were quantified.[^8] The detailed results of the ICP-AES analyses can be found in [table 43.1](#table-43.1).